-Joseph Newhouse, PhD, is the John D. MacArthur Professor of Health Policy and Management at Harvard University, director of the Division of Health Policy Research and Education, chair of the Committee on Higher Degrees in Health Policy, and director of the Interfaculty Initiative in Health Policy.
+Joseph P. Newhouse, PhD, is the John D. MacArthur Professor of Health Policy and Management at Harvard University, Director of the Division of Health Policy Research and Education, and Director of the Interfaculty Initiative in Health Policy.
 He is a member of the faculties of the Harvard Kennedy School, the Harvard Medical School, the Harvard T.H.
-Chan School of Public Health, and the Faculty of Arts and Sciences, as well as a faculty research associate of the National Bureau of Economic Research.
-He received BA and PhD degrees in economics from Harvard University and in June 2016 received an honorary PhD degree in public policy from the Pardee RAND Graduate School.
-Following his BA, he was a Fulbright scholar in Germany.
+Chan School of Public Health, and the Faculty of Arts and Sciences, as well as a Faculty Research Associate of the National Bureau of Economic Research.
+He received B.A. and Ph.D. degrees in Economics from Harvard University and an honorary doctoral degree from the Pardee RAND Graduate School.
+Following his Bachelors degree, he was a Fulbright Scholar in Germany.
 Dr. Newhouse spent the first twenty years of his career at RAND, where he designed and directed the RAND Health Insurance Experiment.
-From 1981 to 1985, he was head of the RAND Economics Department.
+From 1981 to 1985 he was Head of the RAND Economics Department.

-In 2014, he won the Victor R. Fuchs Lifetime Achievement Award from the American Society of Health Economists.
+In 2014 he won the Victor R. Fuchs Lifetime Achievement Award from the American Society of Health Economists.
 He was the first recipient of the David N. Kershaw Award and Prize of the Association for Public Policy and Management in 1983, which honors persons under 40 who have made a distinguished contribution to the field of public policy analysis and management.
-In 1988, he received the Baxter Health Services Research Prize for an unusually significant contribution to the improved medical care of the public through innovative health services research, as well as the Administrator’s Citation from the Health Care Financing Administration.
+In 1988 he received the Baxter Health Services Research Prize for an unusually significant contribution to the improved medical care of the public through innovative health services research, as well as the Administrator’s Citation from the Health Care Financing Administration.
 He received AHSR’s Distinguished Investigator Award in 1992 and the Hans Sigrist Foundation Prize for distinguished scientific achievement in 1995, along with the American Risk and Insurance Association’s Elizur Wright Award for a contribution to the risk management and insurance literature for Free for All?.
-In 2000, he and his co-authors received the first Zvi Griliches Award for Are Medical Prices Declining?.
-In 2001 and again in 2013, he and his co-authors won the Kenneth J. Arrow Award for the best paper in health economics for How Does Managed Care Do It? and The Oregon Health Insurance Experiment; the latter also won the 2013 HSR Impact Award from AcademyHealth.
-In 2003, he won the Paul A. Samuelson Certificate of Excellence from TIAA-CREF for Pricing the Priceless.
-In 2009, he won the Everett Mendelsohn Excellence in Mentoring Award from the Harvard Graduate School.
+In 2000 he and his co-authors received the first Zvi Griliches award for Are Medical Prices Declining?
+In 2001 and again in 2013 he and his co-authors won the Kenneth J. Arrow Award for the best paper in health economics for How Does Managed Care Do It? and The Oregon Health Insurance Experiment; the latter also won the 2013 HSR Impact Award from AcademyHealth.
+In 2003 he won the Paul A. Samuelson Certificate of Excellence from TIAA-CREF for Pricing the Priceless.
+In 2009 he won the Everett Mendelsohn Excellence in Mentoring Award from the Harvard Graduate School.